-If your regular tipple tends to come in a pint glass, it’s time to put the beer down and treat your taste buds to the splendour of cocktails!
+If your regular tipple tends to come in a pint glass, it’s time to put the beer down and treat your taste buds to the joy of cocktails!

-As it is currently London Cocktail Week (running until Sunday 13th October), the skill and artistry of the cocktail is being honoured with entertaining and informative events being held in Seven Dials in the West End of London.
+London Cocktail Week starts on 6th October and runs until the 12th October.
+This celebratory week honours the skill and artistry of the humble cocktail with entertaining and informative events held in the West End of London.

 During London Cocktail Week, elements such as masterclasses, pop-up bars, parties and tastings are taking place; with the aim of enthusing and tutoring everyone from the inexperienced to the more seasoned cocktail-making pro.

 Another popular component to the week-long festivities is the infamous Cocktail Tours – involving over 150 bars in London offering £4 cocktails to customers wearing the official London Cocktail Week wristband.